Audit messages can fail to be imported into ServiceControl database due to one of two reasons:

 - Messages are well-formed but there was an intermittent infrastructure problem (e.g. disk drive) lasting long enough that the processing retries did not resolve the problem

-When that happens the periodic Audit Message Ingestion custom check is marked as failed to bring the administrator's attention.
+When an audit message that has failed import is detected in the ServiceControl database, the Audit Message Ingestion custom check is marked as failed to bring the failed audit import(s) to the administrator's attention.

-To resolve the problem ServiceControl needs to be shut down and started from a command line with
+To attempt to reprocess the failed audit import messages ServiceControl needs to be shut down and started from a command line with

 --import-failed-audits option.
-In this mode ServiceControl will not process the incoming failed or audit messages but will instead attempt to re-process all the audit messages that previously failed.
+In this mode ServiceControl will not process any new error or audit messages.

 --import-failed-audits option again.